 I couldn’t help but tear up because that’s when it hit me… The laws of the universe really do apply to all living things.
 This is why I’m drawn to and love Buddhism, Shinto and Taoism.
 From the wind, water, rock and fire- everything is connected… each and every living or non living thing, all of us share something.

 They mention that in the short life span of an octopus, they only have such a limited time to learn the ropes on how to survive so really, they must learn early and fast.
 They don’t really have a parent to show them how to live.
 Somehow, it’s ingrained within them to instinctively know how to use the skills they have to live.
 I felt like, I could relate to an octopus because, well, I had to learn a lot on my own too.
-I had a completely absent parent and the other one was present for sure but was mostly absent minded.
-I had to figure things out on my own from such a young age, instinctively trying my best, with no real guidance from any adult around me.
+I had to figure things out on my own from such a young age, instinctively trying my best.
 I was a working student and working in retail stores enabled me to learn valuable sales, marketing and life skills.
 I learned not to rely on others and if I ever need anything, I go out and get it.
 I couldn’t ask a parent for anything because I’m either told, ‘You can figure the answer to that yourself.’, ‘Do what you think is best.’ (as if a young person has all the life experiences to know what is best) or they make you feel like some kind of burden so you learn how to fend for yourself instead.
 I couldn’t stay idle or sit around waiting for a handout because, I knew, I wouldn’t survive.
 I didn’t have a clue about how life really worked and looking back now I think, it’s some kind of miracle that I even managed to achieve the things I have.
 Simon and I even say, ‘If only we knew how this worked, then we would have avoided x,y,z.’
 I’m grateful though… I learned to be self sufficient.
 In fact, I’m so independent that others learned to depend on me too much (We’ll save that for another story time).

 I remember being a 16 year old, sitting in my room thinking, ‘How do I set up my tax payments and wages?’
 Thank goodness for the UK’s PAYE system, I didn’t have to worry about that so much.
 I had to figure out how to set up the MOT and Tax for my car on my own though and all the other things that come with running a car.
 I had no time to play or enjoy the things that come with youth because, I had to be an adult too soon.
 I had no one to turn to and I had to figure out all the other things that, usually, you can run to your parents to for help and advice.
 I also thought about life and wished to know how to live it fully, with hardly any mistakes if possible.
 Again, thank goodness for Google and other search engines, I was able to ask questions like, ‘How do I deal with the loss of a pet?’, ‘How to sign up for utility bills?’
 ‘What is the best way to budget my money?’
 ‘How do bank cards work?’
 ‘How not to mess up in life?’